microsoft/elk-acs-kubernetes/README.md

 * In `Security Settings` panel, provide the following:
      * `SSH public key` - ssh public key for controller node to talk to Kubernetes cluster
      * `Base64 encoded SSH private key` - base64 encoded ssh private key
-     * `Service principal client ID` - client ID of service principal for accessing Azure resources.
-Find it in AAD registered app -> `Application ID`.
+     * `Service principal client ID` - "appId" of Service Principal created in previous step.
-     * `Service principal client secret` - client secret.
-Create one in AAD registered app -> `Settings` -> `Keys`.
+     * `Service principal client secret` - "password" of Service Principal created in previous step.

 * Click OK in Summary panel and create the solution.
 * After the deployment succeeds, find the FQDN of `controllervm` in the resource group.
      * Kubernetes dashboard: http://<`Dns prefix`>control.<`Location`>.cloudapp.azure.com/api/v1/proxy/namespaces/kube-system/services/kubernetes-dashboard/.
 The namespace of your kubernetes cluster is `elk-cluster-ns`.